 Where proud warriors sit

 In the feast hall cheerfully together

-p can be seen as symbolising the benefits of strong communities, of bonding and comradeship.
-This spirit of communal activity lies at the heart of strong societies with a common identity and a common sense of purpose.
-It is something that our modern society tends not to do well, with its emphasis on individualism and distorted concept of community.
-But Peorth teaches us the importance of working as a team - more than a team - a tribe.
+Peorth can be seen as symbolising the benefits of strong communities, of bonding and comradeship.
+This spirit of communal activity lies at the heart of strong societies.
+It is something that our modern society tends not to do well, placing more emphasis on individualism.
+But Peorth teaches us the importance of working as a team.
+More than a team - a tribe.
 Strong, well bonded communities work better together and will be more successful.

-p also teaches us the importance of looking for the positive wherever we can.
+Peorth also teaches us the importance of looking for the positive wherever we can.
 Sometimes, Symbel would have been held at difficult times.
-Serious matters would have been discussed and serious oaths made in support of the clan.
+Serious matters would have been discussed and serious oaths made in support of the extended family or clan.
 But even these events should as far as possible be undertaken cheerfully.
-This is a fundamental Christian message - to do what needs to be done cheerfully.

 The poem 'Dream of the Rood' tells of how Christ cheerfully strode up to the Cross to battle with evil and to overcome death.
-This is the way of the warrior, the way of our ancestors’ society - even when they were not feeling particularly cheerful!
-It lies at the heart of the English character - laughing and joking in the face of adversity.
-Not because a person is over confident.
-But as a means of belittling the adversity; reducing it to something less frightening. p tells us of the importance of communal activities to reinforce this, build up our confidence to face the enemy more confidently than we might otherwise do.
-But, most of all it tells us to do this as a strong community, a band of comrades supporting each other and supporting the folk.
-This is the basis of Germanic Christianity.
+This is the way of the warrior, the way of our ancestors’ society, even when they were not feeling particularly cheerful!
+It lies at the heart of the English character, laughing and joking in the face of adversity.
+Not because a person is over confident, but as a means of belittling the adversity; reducing it to something less frightening.
+Peorth tells us of the importance of communal activities to reinforce this, building up our confidence to face the enemy more confidently than we might otherwise do.
+Most of all it tells us to do this as a strong community, a band of comrades supporting each other.

 eolhx secg eardað hæfþ oftust on fenne

 Elkgrass usually makes its home on the fen